aws-samples/amazon-guardduty-multi-account-coverage-report/README.md

 ## IAM Role

-Each Member account must have an IAM role that can be assumed the account this script is run from.
+Each Member account must have an IAM role that can be assumed from the account this script is run from.
 The role in each member account should look like this:

 ### Trust Policy